Sweden is known for being brain-meltingly expensive, and local SIM cards are no exception.

 Sweden is part of the European Union, so EU roaming regulations apply.
 These “roam like at home” rules ended roaming charges across much of Europe in 2017, letting you use a SIM card from any EU country across all the others at no extra charge.

 Most carriers in Sweden, however, require proof of a local address or a Swedish ID card before they will enable EU roaming.
 The exception is Tele2/Comviq, which has it enabled by default on most packs.
-Even then, there are limits with large data packages, so double-check the exact details at time of purchase.

-Check out our guides to buying SIM cards in many other countries here.
+Check out our guides to SIM cards and eSIMs in 65+ other countries here.

 Hej…